censortracker/censortracker/README.md

 We don't guarantee that CensorTracker will work on outdated versions of browsers, so make sure you're using the latest ones.

+We've tested CensorTracker on the following versions:

+- `Firefox 80 - 86`
+- `Chrome 80 - 89`

 Installation
 ------------